siyuan946/worktime/README.md

 - Vue **2.7.14** with Vite **5.2**

 This repository also includes a sample Excel file `新建 Microsoft Excel 工作表.xlsx` for testing uploads.

+All frontend API calls are prefixed with http://localhost:8080 to target the backend server.